pulp/plugin_template/README.md

   single_commit_check   Runs a job to check whether a PR contains a single commit or not.

+  stalebot              A boolean that indicates whether to use stalebot or not.

+  stalebot_days_until_stale
+                        The number of days of inactivity before an Issue or Pull Request becomes stale.

+  stalebot_days_until_close
+                        The number of days of inactivity before an Issue or Pull Request with the stale label is closed.

   sync_ci               Enables a nightly workflow to update the CI files.

   test_bindings         Include a job that runs a script to test generated client